 Fold/Unfold Icon used in Profiles context

-The ellipses icon is used for toggling truncated inline text content.
-It’s primary purpose is to serve as a method that designers to use to curtail bodies of texts, but sometimes other types of information.
+The ellipsis icon is used for toggling truncated inline text content.
+Its primary purpose is to serve as a method that designers to use to curtail bodies of texts, but sometimes other types of information.

 If or when certain progressive disclosure patterns in your design emerge, or you believe a certain solution should be made into a component, reach out to the #design-systems channel on Slack to find out more on submitting your code or idea.
 You may also reach out by opening an issue to the team the team directly on Github.

 Progressive Disclosure can be tricky to implement, and certain designs may test the bounds of our design guidelines in unique scenarios.
 If you have further questions or require clarity on implementation, please reach out to the #design-systems channel on Slack.